cedi/cedi.github.io/content/post/breaking-clouds/index.md

 ### Effective Recovery

 Recovering effectively again is a delicate topic and requires in-depth knowledge about the type of service and the specific infrastructure.
-There is no “one-size-fits-all” solution to improve recovery time (often referred to “TTM” or “Time to mitigate[^4]).
+There is no “one-size-fits-all” solution to improve recovery time (often referred to [“TTM”][4] or [“Time to mitigate"][4]).

 However, one key concept that we can talk about here is “graceful degradation”.
 When designing complex, distributed, systems, we can design our system in a way, that even in the event of a failure of one sub-component or micro-serve, the system maintains functionality with reduced capacity or functionality and prevent a total system collapse.
 Designing a complex system for graceful degradation can significantly limit the blast-radius of an incident.
-However, you might have guessed it already: graceful degradation is a complex process in it’s own and there are entire book written about designing distributed systems and handling failures[^5].
+However, you might have guessed it already: graceful degradation is a complex process in it’s own and there are entire [books][5] written about designing distributed systems and handling failures.

 ### Post-Incident Analysis

 Once the issue is under control and the incident is mitigated, we can get the post-incident analysis process started.
-The post-mortem process[^3] is where we can take time to reflect and learn from the failure and implement measures to prevent similar failures in the future.
+The [post-mortem process][3] is where we can take time to reflect and learn from the failure and implement measures to prevent similar failures in the future.

 During the post-mortem analysis we try to understand the exact cause and progression of the incident.
 However we should refrain from finding a scapegoat.
-Post-mortem processes must be blameless to be effective[^7].
+Post-mortem processes must be [blameless][7] to be effective.
 Every aspect of an incident, from it’s start to finish must be evaluated in great detail.
 This through examination provides insights into our system, the exact failure mode that occurred, it can give us some insights into how this failure mode can be prevented in the future and last but not least it highlights opportunities for improving the incident management process.

 #### The power of blameless postmortem culture